KatVHarris/ALIEbot/README.md

 The post for how I got everything working will be up at: http://katvharris.azurewebsites.net/blog/microsoft-bot-framework/

+## Commands // Responses // LUIS intents
+#### None
+Catch all, generic response that is the default response for unknown intents that are returned in LUIS.

+#### Help
+Gives hints as to what the user can do with the Bot.

+#### CoreCommand
+States A.L.I.E.'s core command.

+#### JoinCOL
+Creates a ConfirmationDialog for the user to respond with affirmitive/negitive confirmation to "join" the city of light.

+#### NameQuery
+Queries information on X, where X is the name of the Person, Place, or Thing, in the world of the 100.

+#### Greeting
+Responds to users greeting with generic greetings.

-## Coding Todo's
+## Action Items
-Uncouple the Character Attchment cards from the LUIS_Integration Class.
+* Uncouple the Character Attchment cards from the LUIS_Integration Class.
-Add more Character Cards
+* Add more Character Cards

 ### Adding Character Bot.Builder Attachment Cards
 The format for adding Character Cards is as follows: